SocraticallyStephanie/New-Website/content/post/2022-02-16-What-Are-Statistical-Moments/index.md

   preview_only: false
 ---

 Sometimes mean and variance are not enough to describe a distribution.
 When we calculate variance, we square the deviations around the mean.
 In the case of large deviations, we do not know whether they are likely to be positive or negative.
-This is where the skewness and symmetry of a distribution come in.
-A distribution is symmetric if the parts on either side of the mean are mirror images of each other.
+This is where the skewness and symmetry of distribution come in.
+A distribution is symmetric if the parts on either side of the mean are mirror images.
 For example, the normal distribution is symmetric.
 The normal distribution with mean, $\mu$, and standard deviation, $\sigma$, is defined as

 $$f(x)=\frac{1}{\sigma\sqrt{2\pi}}e^{-\frac{(x-\mu)^{2}}{2\sigma^{2}}}$$